apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Speaking of ZO and RL, I have not seen anybody work on this.
 But here goes an explanation of what I'm thinking.

+Most exploration of Zeroth-Order Optimization has been in the realm of next token prediction.
+But this is not actually a necessity.

 Since we're doing

 Theoretically there's no reason why